airicbear/cis-4496-project/Code/Readme.md

-# Code folder for hosting code for a Data Science Project
+# CIS4496 Project Source Code

-This folder hosts all code for a data science project.
-It has three sub-folders, belonging to 3 stages of the Data Science Lifecycle:
+This folder hosts all code for the project.

-1. Data_Acquisition_and_Understanding
-2. Modeling
-3. Deployment
+- `monet_cyclegan`: Python package to train and build the "photo to monet" model

+  - `python -m monet_cyclegan.train`: train the model